 Kel: But sir, I like being a girl.

-Susan Pevensie becomes "no longer a friend of Narnia" and the only mention of why is a line saying she's only interested in "lipstick, nylons and invitations".
+In The Last Battle Susan Pevensie becomes "no longer a friend of Narnia" and the only mention of why is a line saying she's only interested in "lipstick, nylons and invitations".
 Many readers take this as criticism of female sexuality though CS Lewis said of Susan "The books don't tell us what happened to Susan.
 She is left alive in this world at the end, having by then turned into a rather silly, conceited young woman.
 But there's plenty of time for her to mend and perhaps she will get to Aslan's country in the end... in her own way" which, coupled with things other characters say suggest her fault is trying too hard to grow up and forgetting her childhood.
-The other female characters Lucy, Jill and Polly aren't said to be any less feminine than Susan either.
+The other female characters Lucy, Jill and Polly aren't said to be any less feminine than Susan.

 In the Kitty series of children's books, the tomboyish Kitty is frequently at odds with her prissy cousin Melissa who loves pink frilly dresses and ribbons in her hair.
 When Melissa starts at Kitty's school, she is unpopular with the other kids.
 Kitty comes back to school after a week off sick and discovers Melissa has cut her hair short and started dressing in baggy tracksuits.
 She is now popular and liked by everyone.